Prospect Creek (New South Wales): Recreation

 From the early 1900s, Heiden Park featured recreational boating until its abandonment in 1941.
 Wrecked boats here have become a subject of ruins photography.

-The most prominent recreational areas on the creek's corridor include, Gipps Road Sporting Complex, Rosford Street Reserve and the contiguous Long Street Park in Smithfield, Fairfield Park Precinct and Cawarra Park in Fairfield, Fairfield Road Park in Yennora, Makepeace Oval in Fairfield, Carrawood Park and Heiden Park in Carramar, Mirambeena Regional Park in Lansdowne, Garrison Point and Henry Lawson Reserve in Georges Hall, going from northwest to southeast.
-It also flows on the western fringes of Fairfield High School and just north of Bland Oak, a historical tree.
-Recreational hobbies in the creek's strip include dog-walking, cycling, playing and observing the local wildlife.
+The most prominent recreational areas along the creek corridor include Gipps Road Sporting Complex, Rosford Park and the contiguous Long Street Park in Smithfield; Fairfield Park Precinct, Cawarra Park and Makepeace Oval in Fairfield; Fairfield Road Park in Yennora; Carrawood Park and Heiden Park in Carramar; Mirambeena Regional Park in Lansdowne; and Garrison Point and Henry Lawson Reserve in Georges Hall, listed from northwest to southeast.
+The creek also flows along the western fringes of Fairfield High School and just north of the Bland Oak, a historic tree.
+Recreational activities along the creek corridor include dog walking, cycling, playing and observing local wildlife.

-There are walkways or cycling paths that parallel the creek, with one major one being the Prospect Creek cycleway, which is the longest, continuous shared walking path that runs alongside creek starts from Widmere Road, adjacent to the Liverpool–Parramatta T-way, in the northern periphery of Wetherill Park, and ends at Fairfield Road Park in Yennora, opposite of Yennora Fire Station.
-The walkabouts are within the surroundings of the Australian bushland, which include native trees such as eucalyptus.
-Starting at Cook Park in Canley Vale, before crossing the creek into Carramar's Carrawood Park, the path continues to the Lansdowne Bridge and Hume Highway.
-It then passes through Shortland Brush and Flinders Slopes in Mirambeena Regional Park, and ending in Garrison Point Reserve at Georges Hall.
-The walkways and cycling paths are situated within an Australian bushland settings with many native trees such as eucalyptus found by the water's edge.
+Several walking and cycling paths parallel the creek.
+The longest continuous shared path is the Prospect Creek cycleway, which follows the creek from Widmere Road, adjacent to the Liverpool–Parramatta T-way on the northern periphery of Wetherill Park, to Fairfield Road Park in Yennora, opposite Yennora Fire Station.
+Other sections of shared path continue from Cook Park in Canley Vale, crossing the creek into Carrawood Park in Carramar, before continuing towards Lansdowne Bridge and the Hume Highway.
+The path then passes through Shortland Brush and Flinders Slopes in Mirambeena Regional Park and ends at Garrison Point Reserve in Georges Hall.
+The walking and cycling paths pass through areas of Australian bushland, with native trees such as eucalypts occurring along the water's edge.

 The creek corridor's features interpretive signs for visitors to represent the creek in terms of Aboriginal legacy.
 Its visitors include local residents (as well as those outside Fairfield and Cumberland LGA areas), employees, sport teams, bush regeneration groups and school students, and is even used as a commuting substitute to driving.
 Though surveys have shown that the visitation rate is low, and people in the area are not informed about its existence.
 Most forms of fishing are permitted in Prospect Creek, in both the tidal (lower) and freshwater (upper) catchments with fishing subject to bag and size limit regulations.
 All vessels are permitted to travel along the creek including jet skies and boats, although a limit of 8 kn is enforced by the relevant authorities.